Get started with Azure Automation State Configuration

 View node configurations

 Successful completion of a compilation job creates one or more new node configurations.
-A node configuration is a MOF document that is deployed to the pull server and ready to be pulled and applied by one or more nodes.
+A node configuration is a MOF document that you deploy to the pull server.
 You can view the node configurations in your Automation account on the State configuration (DSC) page.
 A node configuration has a name with the form ConfigurationName.NodeName.

 1. Sign in to the Azure portal.

-2. On the left, click All resources and then the name of your Automation account.
+2. On the left, select All resources and then the name of your Automation account.

-4. On the State configuration (DSC) page, click the Compiled configurations tab.
+4. On the State configuration (DSC) page, select the Compiled configurations tab.

 Screenshot of the Compiled Configurations tab